thixotropist/ghidra_import_tests/content/en/docs/testbed_internals/adding_toolchains.md

 If this were a production environment we would be a lot more careful.
 It's not, so we will just summarize some of the areas that might benefit from such a cleanup.

+## toolchain directories

+Adding and testing a toolchain involves lots of similar-looking directories.

 ### /opt/gcc14

 This directory is the install target for our binutils, gcc, and glibc builds.
+It is not itself used by the Bazel build framework, and need not be present on any host machine running the toolchain.

 * The overall size is reported as 3.1 GB, inflated somewhat by multiple hardlinks
 * `fdupes` reports 2446 duplicate files (in 2136 sets), occupying 200.2 megabytes